SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Explicit Edge Builders.md

   - explicit
 ---

-The _edge builders_ add edges to the [[Reference#Graph|Breadcrumbs graph]] using the various sources of structure that already exist in your notes/vault.
+The _edge builders_ add edges to the [[Concepts#Graph|Breadcrumbs graph]] using the various sources of structure that already exist in your notes/vault.
 Some are relatively manual, like [[Typed Links]], while others are more flexible and automated, like [[Date Notes]].

 > [!TIP]
 > Any edge added by one of these edge builders is referred to as "_explicit_", because it came from existing structure in your vault (e.g. tags, folders, links, dates, etc.).
 In contrast, "_[[Implied Edge Builders|implied]]_" edges are _not_ explicitly defined in your notes' metadata, but can be deduced _from your explicit edges_, based on the [[Transitive Implied Relations]] rules you've added in your settings